Should You Shower Before Or After An Infrared Sauna Session? (Important)

 If you can't shower right away, it's still important to cleanse your skin after your sauna session.
-You can use a washcloth and lukewarm water to wipe down your body or take a quick rinse in the shower.
+You can use a washcloth and lukewarm water to wipe down your body.
 Be sure to drink plenty of water to stay hydrated and flush out the toxins.

 Shower Temperature After Infrared Sauna Session?

 Showering after an infrared sauna session is essential, and the water should be just lukewarm.
 The shower should be comfortable and not too hot or cold.
 A hot water shower can strip away the oils released from your skin during the sauna session, leaving your skin feeling dry and irritated.